batleforc/MonoFolio/README.md

   - GitLeaks should block commit
   - Test should block if error and display a warn if warning
   - Include a taskfile command that will simplify the most used command ?
-- Create a CI/CD that will trigger subsequent task depending on the code change (If possible in tekton)
+- Create a CI/CD that will trigger subsequent task depending on the code change (If possible in tekton and if not in github)
   - If front change
     - Build in it's own container (nginx)
     - Redeploy container (Helm chart)